AUPE’s ultimate governing body is the union’s annual Convention.

 Each local is entitled to send one delegate for every 100 members to Convention, normally held in Edmonton.
 Convention is where policies are established, budget and operating procedures determined, and officers elected by a vote of the delegates present.

 During Conventions held in odd-numbered years, an Executive Committee is elected, made up of eight officers: the President, the Executive Secretary-Treasurer and six Vice-Presidents.
-The President and Executive Secretary-Treasurer serve as salaried employees of the union, while the Vice-Presidents are AUPE member volunteers.
+The President and Executive Secretary-Treasurer serve as full-time officers of the union, while the Vice-Presidents commit as much time as necessary to their positions.

 The role of the President is to supervise the affairs of the union, act as chief spokesperson, and assign duties and responsibilities to other executive officers and union staff.